 The art history degree program at Nazareth College challenges students to study art through the prisms of aesthetics, culture, and history.
 Further, you will learn the definitions of style and modes of execution, iconographic and other interpretive methods, and the economic, religious, philosophic, theoretic, and social factors that shape visual culture.

 Graduates have found opportunities in art-related fields such as art magazine and book publishing, art galleries and art councils.
-Many of our students have gone on to study at the graduate level to pursue curatorial careers in museums and galleries.
+Many of our students have gone on to study at the graduate level to pursue curatorial careers in museums and galleries, and teaching positions at the college level.

 Education: B.F.A., Penn State; M.A., Purdue University; M.A., Ohio State; Ph.D., Ohio State